markrt/eurovision_running_order/README.md

 ## Getting the results

-If you're just interested in producing the figures in LINK LINK LINK, you want running_order_position.R.
+If you're just interested in producing the figures in the [piece](https://escinsight.com/2023/04/06/deeper-look-eurovisions-running-order/) at ESC Insight, you want running_order_position.R.
 The figures are the ggplots, the table can be found under the comment "stray maths for detail".

 ## Nerd stuff (scripts)